braidn/blrrrg/posts/2020-08-31-crystal-dev-containers.md

 About a year ago,
 Microsoft released a way to [develop inside a container][vcontain] using VSCode.
-The idea is so wildly clever and simple, it, to this day, continues to blow my mind.
+The idea is so wildly clever and simple it blow my mind daily.
 The idea is simple:

 Build an environment for your code to run in, utilizing Docker images.